Kumar-Neelamegam/mvvm-github-bitpanda/README.md

 # MVVM Sample App
+bitPanda - Android Test
-The main purpose of this app is to show MVVM sample implementation using the new Google Architectural components LiveData and ViewModel.
+The app is to load and view details of GitHub public repositories.

+Screen one: Lists all the public repositories
+Screen two: Shows the detailed information of the selected repo from list Followed MVVM architecture
+Used androidX gradle build supports
+Used Livedata, observable, Lifecycle components
+Dagger injector
+Retrofit Network operations
+Used GitHub Rest API v3

+Screenshot 1

+Screenshot 2

+Apk link
+bitPanda-Test.apk